alaaquda7/Breast-Cancer-Prediction-Using-Machine-Learning-Algorithms/README.md

 •	⚡ Explore fusion with KAN to enhance explainability and performance.

-🛠️ Models Used
+## 🛠️ Models Used

+### 1️⃣ ResNet-50 + KAN
-•	ResNet-50: CNN-based model for feature extraction.
+**ResNet-50** is a CNN-based model widely used for feature extraction in images.

-•	Vision Transformer (ViT): Transformer-based architecture for image classification.

-•	Kolmogorov-Arnold Networks (KAN): Spline-based model focusing on interpretability.

-•	Hybrid Models (ResNet+KAN, ViT+KAN): Combines strengths of both paradigms.
+By fusing it with **KAN**, we gain **interpretability** through the spline-based network, which allows understanding how features contribute to the final decision.
+This hybrid ensures that while ResNet extracts powerful features from MRI scans, KAN provides transparency in predictions.

+### 2️⃣ Vision Transformer (ViT)
+**ViT** is a transformer-based architecture that captures **long-range dependencies** in images.
+It divides MRI images into patches and processes them with self-attention mechanisms, which is highly effective for medical images where local and global context matters.

+### 3️⃣ ViT + KAN
+The hybrid **ViT+KAN** combines the **feature extraction power of ViT** with the **interpretability of KAN**.
+This approach ensures high accuracy while providing insights into which patches and features contribute most to the model’s predictions.

-📊 Results
+## 📊 Results

 •	ResNet-50 + KAN: 63% Accuracy